 Example:

-Let's take an example to illustrate the working of array::swap in C.
+Let's consider an example to demonstrate how the array::swap function works in the C programming language.

 #include <array>